 Jameos del Agua

-Part restaurant, part bar, part nature, the Jameos del Agua is really a celebration of Lanzarote’s volcanic landscapes, created by the legendary artist, Cesar Manrique, who was born on the island.
-Cesar wanted to create a special cultural attraction, which combined art with nature and in 1968 his idea became a reality.
+The Jameos del Agua was pioneered by Cesar Manrique, a Lanzarote born artist and architect who utilised the island’s special volcanic landscape to create this unique attraction.
+Cesar wanted to create a special cultural attraction, which combined art with nature, and in 1968 his idea became a reality.

 The site forms part of a 6km long lava tube (don’t worry, there’s no lava in it anymore!), which is estimated to date back four millennia and was a channel for lava travelling to the Atlantic Ocean.
 When pressure built up, parts of the ground collapsed, leaving the open air caves that you can visit today.

 Once you arrive, you’ll need to climb down a stone staircase to reach Jameo Chico, the first cave, so wear comfortable shoes.
 The cave has a restaurant, bar and scenic views of a small crystal-clear lake.
 Then you’ll get to Jameo Grande, a vast open-air cave with an amazing swimming pool overlooked by tropical plants.
 Sadly, visitors are not permitted to swim in the pool, although apparently a special exception applies to the King of Spain!